Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [NLog](https://github.com/NLog/NLog) - Advanced .NET, Silverlight and Xamarin Logging.
 * [Q42.Logging.ApplicationInsights](https://github.com/Q42/Q42.Logging.ApplicationInsights) - Log appender for the build in ASP.NET Core logging to send all logs to Application Insights.
 * [serilog](https://github.com/serilog/serilog) - Simple .NET logging with fully-structured events.
+  * [Serilog.Exceptions](https://github.com/RehanSaeed/Serilog.Exceptions) - Serilog.Exceptions is an add-on to [Serilog](https://serilog.net/) to log exception details and custom properties that are not output in Exception.ToString().

 ### Machine Learning and Data Science
 * [Spreads](https://github.com/Spreads/Spreads/) - Series and Panels for Real-time and Exploratory Analysis of Data Streams.